 During your degree, you may have the opportunity to work in the creative industries through links the department has with a variety of local businesses.
-For example, students have recently completed filming for the Warrington Peace Centre using department equipment in an event co-organised by the Head of Media at Hope and a BBC journalist who also teaches Journalism to Media students at Hope.
-These placements are voluntary and must be organised by yourself.
-Placements can build your CV and portfolio before you graduate.
+For example, students have recently completed filming for the Warrington Peace Centre in an event co-organised by the Head of Media at Hope and a BBC journalist who also teaches Journalism to Media students at Hope.
+These activities build your CV and portfolio before you graduate.

 The Service and Leadership Award is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.